 01. Storyboard

-Working from an inital brief outline document for the films from the client, the first step is to sketch out rough thumbnails to describe each scene into a draft storyboard.
+Working from an inital rough script, the first step is to sketch out thumbnails to describe each scene into a draft storyboard.
 Here we can work out the range of characters, environments and camera angles that best tell the story for each film.

 02. Animation Look: Character and Environment Development